Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Try to cut back a bit on alcohol (or switch the type)

 While any alcohol can be a hot flash trigger, red wine is known to be particularly problematic.
 If you do choose to drink, try switching to white wine or a different beverage and enjoy your drink with food, earlier in the evening, and not right before bed.
-Or try a zero proof cocktail made from a Seedlip non-alcoholic spirit (watch Elektra’s take on mocktails here).
+Or, opt for a fun mocktail!

 Be careful with caffeine